Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Introduction

-\begin{itemize} \item We learn a \emph{residual dynamics model} directly from a small real experiment dataset.
+\textbf{Contributions:} The contributions of this letter are summarized as follows. \begin{itemize} \item We learn a \textit{residual dynamics model} directly from a small real experiment dataset.
 The model accounts for nonlinear leg dynamics, modeling errors, and unknown dynamics mismatch in hardware and during contact.

-\item We propose learning the model in an \emph{adaptive-frequency scheme} that leverages different time resolutions to capture the entire flight phase, the jumping target, and the contact transitions over a few-step horizon, thereby significantly improving the accuracy of long-term trajectory prediction.
+\item We propose learning the model in an \rebut{\textit{variable-frequency scheme}}\redst{adaptive-frequency scheme} that leverages different time resolutions to capture the entire flight phase, the jumping target, and the contact transitions over a few-step horizon, thereby significantly improving the accuracy of long-term trajectory prediction.

-\item We develop \emph{adaptive-frequency MPC using the learned model} to synthesize controls that improve both target accuracy and robustness in dynamic robot maneuvers.
+\item We develop \rebut{\textit{variable-frequency MPC using the learned model}}\redst{adaptive-frequency MPC using the learned model} to synthesize controls that improve both target accuracy and robustness in dynamic robot maneuvers.

-\item \emph{Extensive hardware experiments} validate the effectiveness and robustness of our approach with single and consecutive jumps on uneven terrains.
-Comparisons with other MPC techniques using a nominal model or fixed frequency are also provided. \end{itemize}
+\item \textit{Extensive hardware experiments} validate the effectiveness and robustness of our approach with single and consecutive jumps on uneven terrains.
+Comparisons with other MPC techniques using a nominal model or fixed-frequency are also provided. \end{itemize}

-Our approach outperforms other MPC settings, reducing the jumping distance error up to $8$ times.
+\redst{Our approach outperforms other MPC settings, reducing the jumping distance error up to $8$ times.
 We demonstrate robust and consecutive jumping on uneven terrain with height perturbations ($13-27\%$ of the robot's standing height), achieving a distance error of $1.67$ cm on average.
-Testing on $34$ single and continuous jumps, our approach achieves target jumping error of less than $2$ cm ($3.5\%$) for different targets and uneven terrain.
+Testing on $34$ single and continuous jumps, our approach achieves target jumping error of less than $2$ cm ($3.5\%$) for different targets and uneven terrain.}